 The city’s love of the po-boy has led to its very own celebration.
 The Oak Street Po-Boy Festival is an annual fall festival that features over 50 variations of the city staple from local vendors across the city.
 This year's festival takes place November 19, 2023.

-If you can’t make the fest, make sure to check out some of these iconic po-boy places during your next visit.
+If you can’t make the fest, make sure to check out some of these iconic po-boy spots during your next visit.

 Simply put, the name says it all.
 At Killer Poboys there’s no such thing as a classic.
 All of their po-boys are originals like the Smoked Salmon, Housemade Chorizo, Glazed Pork Belly, BBQ Chicken Confit, and Coriander Seared Shrimp, just to name a few.
 Dive into their unique menu and po-boy like a pro.
 You can find them in two locations - at a smaller pop-up window in the back of Erin Rose Bar, or their larger brick-and-mortar a few blocks over on Dauphine St.

 Runner up to Domilise’s in the Food War’s competition’s best shrimp po-boy, Parkway has been making sandwiches since 1911.
 While they are known for their shrimp po-boy, the restaurant offers 25 variations of the po-boy spanning from roast beef to an amazing alligator sausage.
 Want to taste the streetcar strikers had?
 Try their 1929 Potato Po-Boy made the same way the Martin Brothers made theirs - with french fries smothered in gravy.
 Or opt for a lighter option with one of the vegetarian po-boys.
 Plus, the po-boy shop has had some pretty famous clientele, from President Barack Obama to a pretty sizeable takeout order placed by Beyonce when she was in town on tour.
 Make sure you finish your meal with their ice cream sandwich po-boy for special treat.